A Bag of PrettyLitter

 Wondering if your two or more feline friends can share a litter box?
 It’s a good question to ask but as a general rule, individual litter boxes are most likely the best option, especially in a multi-cat household.

 Since you’re reading this, it’s probably safe to assume that you have more than one cat in your household or are thinking about adding another to your happy family.
 How lovely!
 As an expecting multiple cat parent, your mind is most likely swarming with thoughts like, “Will my cats get along,” “Can they share the same litter box,” or “How many litter boxes for two cats do I need?”
-Whether or not they’ll get along can only be answered by introducing them to one another.
-Making sure they have the correct amount of litter boxes available to them is something we at PrettyLitter can help you with!
-Additionally, we can help if you want tips on choosing cat litter.

 So, can cats share a litter box?
 If you have multiple cats, they may be comfortable enough with each other to share the same litter box.
-However, there are several reasons, including territorial behavior, why some experts would advise at least one extra litter box in your home.
-Each of your furry friends should have their own litter box as well as an extra!
+However, there are several reasons, including territorial behavior, why some experts would advise at least one additional litter box in your home.
+Each of your furry friends should have their own litter box as well as an additional one!
 It may seem like the litter boxes are stacking up in your home if you have a big furry family, but it can be good for feline behavior.

 Let’s get into the specific reasons why cats should not share a litter box.